Kevin-Robertson/Inveigh/README.md

 * __WPADResponse__ - Specify wpad.dat file contents to serve as the wpad.dat response.
 This parameter will not be used if WPADIP and WPADPort are set.
 Use PowerShell character escapes where necessary.
 * __Challenge__ - Default = Random: Specify a 16 character hex NTLM challenge for use with the HTTP listener.
 If left blank, a random challenge will be generated for each request.
 This will only be used for non-relay captures.
 * __MachineAccounts__ - Default = Disabled: (Y/N) Enable/Disable showing NTLM challenge/response captures from machine accounts.
+* __ConsoleStatus__ - Default = Disabled: (Integer) Set interval in minutes for displaying all unique captured hashes and credentials.
+This is useful for displaying full capture lists when running through a shell that does not have access to the support functions.
-* __ConsoleOutput__ - Default = Disabled: (Y/N) Enable/Disable real time console output.
-If using this option through a shell, test to ensure that it doesn't hang the shell.
+* __ConsoleUnique__ - Default = Enabled: (Y/N) Enable/Disable displaying challenge/response hashes for only unique IP, domain/hostname, and username combinations when real time console output is enabled.
 * __FileOutput__ - Default = Disabled: (Y/N) Enable/Disable real time file output.
+* __FileUnique__ - Default = Enabled: (Y/N) Enable/Disable outputting challenge/response hashes for only unique IP, domain/hostname, and username combinations when real time file output is enabled.
 * __StatusOutput__ - Default = Enabled: (Y/N) Enable/Disable startup and shutdown messages.
 * __OutputStreamOnly__ - Default = Disabled: (Y/N) Enable/Disable forcing all output to the standard output stream.
 This can be helpful if running Inveigh Brute Force through a shell that does not return other output streams.
 Note that you will not see the various yellow warning messages if enabled.
 * __OutputDir__ - Default = Working Directory: Set a valid path to an output directory for log and capture files.
 FileOutput must also be enabled.